Supersenses Privacy Policy

 We generally act as an independent controller of personal information collected through our Services.
 For certain enterprise arrangements, we may act as a processor under a separate data processing agreement, in which case that agreement governs.

 This Policy does not apply to data collected by third parties, including linked websites, unaffiliated applications, or advertisers.
+We encourage you to review the privacy policies of any third-party sites or services.

 III.
 Data Collection